-ESMF provides the ability to read and write Attribute data in XML file format via the XERCES C++ library.
+ESMF provides the ability to read Attribute data in XML file format via the XERCES C++ library.
+(Writing Attribute XML files is performed with the standard C++ output file stream facility, rather than with Xerces).
 The following environment variables enable, and specify the name and location of the desired XERCES C++ library and associated header files:

-ESMF_XERCES Possible value: not set (default), "standard", <userstring>.
+ESMF_XERCES Possible value: not set (default), "standard", < userstring >.

 not set (default) XERCES-dependent features will be disabled.
-The ESMF_XERCES_INCLUDE, ESMF_XERCES_LIBPATH, and ESMF_XERCES_LIBS environment variables will be ignored.
+The ESMF_XERCES_INCLUDE, ESMF XERCES LIBPATH, and ESMF XERCES LIBS environment variables will be ignored.

 "standard" ESMF_XERCES_LIBS will be set to "-lxerces-c".
-The ESMF_XERCES_INCLUDE and ESMF_XERCES_LIBPATH environment variables will also be used, if defined.
+The ESMF_XERCES_INCLUDE and ESMF XERCES LIBPATH environment variables will also be used, if defined.